 History of Chefchaouen – The Blue Pearl of Morocco

-Chefchaouen, or simply Chaouen in Morocco which means ‘peaks’, is a photographer’s paradise.
-But it’s pastel blue hue has more to do with its history than it does the draw for tourists.
+Chefchaouen, or simply Chaouen in Morocco – which means ‘peaks’, is a photographer’s paradise.
+However, its pastel blue hue has more to do with its history than it does the draw for tourists.
 Or at least it originally did.

 The history of Chefchaouen dates back to the 1400s when both Muslims and Jews were forced out of Europe and evacuated to Morocco seeking asylum.
 The town was founded, more or less, as a refugee camp, and it was primarily settled by Jewish refugees.